CORONAVIRUS & SAFETY PRECAUTIONS:

 Bristol Community College Campus Police announced changes to the office as well as officer face-to face responses.
 Effective immediately, for emergencies on campus, please dial x3911 from a campus phone, or if needed, 9-1-1 from a cell phone.
 For routine police business, to report a crime, or request a police record please call 774.357.2218.
 Walk-in service for non-emergencies is suspended at this time; we ask that you call Campus Police instead.
 In the event that you need to come to the office, please utilize the service window in the hallway.
 Please be assured that the Bristol Community College Police Department is here for you.
 Read more.

-The Bristol Community College Police Department is located in D-110 of the Hudnall Administration Building (D-Building).
-We can be reached by phone on our business line by dialing 774-357-2218, or by dialing extension 2218 by any campus phone.
-In the case of an emergency, please dial 774-357-3911 or extension 3911 from any campus phone.
-There are also 9 blue emergency phones located throughout the campus and, with the push of one button, will dial and reach campus police automatically, also informing us of the location from which you are calling.
+The Bristol Community College Police Department is located in the Hudnall Administration Building (D building) Room 110.
+We can be reached by phone on our business line by dialing 774.357.2218, or by dialing extension 2218 by any campus phone.
+In the case of an emergency, please dial 774.357.3911 or extension 3911 from any campus phone.
+There are also nine blue emergency phones located throughout the campus that will dial and reach campus police automatically with the push of a button, also informing us of the location from which you are calling.

-The same contracted security company provides services and answers calls on our New Bedford, Attleboro and Taunton campuses.
-The police department also works closely with state, city and federal police and fire departments to assist with the safety of the College community.
+The same contracted security company provides services and answers calls on our Attleboro, New Bedford and Taunton campuses.
+The police department also works closely with state, city and federal police and fire departments to assist with the safety of the college community.

 In addition to physical patrols, the campus police department also utilizes 70+ surveillance cameras to monitor all campuses.
 These cameras continuously monitor and record most areas of all campuses.